Fraunhofer-AISEC/cpg/tutorial.md

 val tu: de.fraunhofer.aisec.cpg.graph.declarations.TranslationUnitDeclaration!
 ```

-Most interesting for the user are the `result` object which holds the complete translation result, as well as the `tu` object, which is a shortcut to the first translation unit, i.e. the first file that was translated.
-It is of type `TranslationUnitDeclaration`, which is one of our node type in the graph; the most basic one being a `Node` itself.
+Most interesting for the user is the `result` object which holds the complete translation result, as well as the `tu` object, which is a shortcut to the first translation unit, i.e. the first file that was translated.
+It is of type `TranslationUnitDeclaration`, which is one of our node types in the graph; the most basic one being a `Node` itself.

 ### Querying the translation result